roodruh/PremierLeaguePredictor/README.md

-Here is a professional, employer-friendly README for your GitHub repository.

-It is structured to highlight not just *what* the project does, but *how* you solved the problem, emphasizing your skills in feature engineering, machine learning pipelines, and full-stack integration.

----

 # EPL Match Predictor ⚽️

 A Machine Learning powered web application that predicts the outcomes of English Premier League matches.
 This project integrates a Random Forest classification model with a Flask web interface to provide real-time win/draw/loss probabilities based on historical match data, team form, and dynamic ELO ratings.